 A Model United Nations (MUN) is an activity that simulates the activities of the United Nations.
 It is a form of experiential education that aims to raise awareness about current global issues, the benefits of co-operation and the functions and structure of the UN.
 By participating in a UNA-Canada Model UN – or Model International Joint Commission or Model Arctic Council – you will build skills of research, public speaking and debating, diplomacy and international relations, and you will make friends from across the country and around the world.

 Visit the Education section for information about professional development opportunities, school tours, online resources and class sets.

 Based on the popular publication Our Country, Our Parliament, the site uses games, videos and interactive media to encourage youth to discover the democratic process and connect to the Parliament of Canada.

 This web resource for youth uses interactive games, videos, images, puzzles and quizzes to explain Canada's system of government and how Parliament works.

 Samara is a charitable organization that works to improve political and civic engagement in Canada.
 Its research and educational programming focuses on three interconnected areas: political leadership, the participation of citizens in public life, and public affairs journalism.
 It offers an array of resources for teachers, university professors and undergraduate students to help teach young people about how they can engage meaningfully with democracy.
-Samara will soon launch Democracy Talks, a public outreach program that brings forward Canadians' views on politics and their own place in public life.
+Samara is also responsible for Democracy Talks a public outreach program that brings forward Canadians' views on politics and their own place in public life.

 The United Nations Association in Canada (UNA-Canada) is a national charitable organization, 65 years old.
 Its mandate is to educate and engage Canadians in the work of the UN and the critical international issues that affect us all.
 UNA-Canada grows global citizens for a globalized world.